StatMiller/statmiller.github.io/STEM.md

+---
+title: Matt Miller
+---
-## Measurement Error in Atom Column Locations
+# Measurement Error in Atom Column Locations
 ## The Gist
 * Scanning Transmission Electron Microscopy (STEM) allows us to image materials at the atomic scale.
 * Each white circle in the below image represents a column of atoms in a crystal structure.